kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Privileged containers on Windows will operate very differently than privileged containers on Linux.
 Having a new field should help avoid confusion around the differences between the two.
 - The privileged field does not have clear meaning for Linux containers today (see comments above).
 - `WindowsSecurityContextOptions.RunAsUserName` will the the primary way of restricting access to host/node resources (See [Container users](#container-users)).
-It is desireable that `RunAsUserName` and `HostJob` fields live on the same property.
+It is desirable that `RunAsUserName` and `HostProcess` fields live on the same property.
 - API validation to ensure all containers are either privileged or not will be difficult because there is no way of definitively knowing that a pod is intended for a Windows node.

 #### Host Network Mode